 You may report larger damage claims on the City's website by locating "Report it!" on the homepage.

 Event dates are assigned on a first come first served basis, with previous years' events having the right of first refusal for the same weekend.
 Due to the large volume events held each year, there are very few open weekend dates from April through October.
 Please speak with Rhonda Kadish regarding available dates.
-For more information, visit: Special Event Planning/Information
+For more information, visit the Special Events page.

 For more information visit the Hudson Police Department Vacation Watch Program.

 You must complete and submit a Sign/Banner application form and be approved to display a sign for your event.
 Signs are limited in size and can be posted only one week before your event.
 The event being promoted must be within the boundaries of the City of Hudson.
-To apply, complete the Sign/Banner Application Form and return it, along with a drawing of your sign, the words/pictures on the sign, and the size and materials to the Communications Specialist, SpecialEvents@hudson.oh.us or call (330) 342-1706 for more information.
+To apply, complete the Sign/Banner Application Form.
+Email or call (330) 655-1522 for more information.

 Event dates are assigned on a first come first served basis, with previous years' events having the right of first refusal for the same weekend.
 Due to the large volume events held each year, there are very few open weekend dates from April through October.
-Please speak with the Communications Manager regarding available dates.
-For more information, visit: http://www.hudson.oh.us/827/Special-Event-Rules-Regulations.
+For more information, visit the Special Events page.

 All events on City-owned property are coordinated and sponsored by outside organizations.
 Please use the contact information on the Community Calendar to contact the event you want to participate in.
 The City does not hire or used vendors for these events.